- Home

 If you fall backward, round your back and tuck your chin in an effort to reduce the risk of your head bouncing against the ground.
 If you fall forward, turn your face to the side.

-Once again, this tip goes against all of your instincts: when you start to fall, relax.
+Once again, this tip goes against all of your instincts: When you start to fall, relax.

 Refer back to tip one.
 Oftentimes, it may be bracing yourself that leads to broken bones.
 When you feel yourself losing balance, relaxing your muscles and allowing yourself to fall may reduce your risk of injury.